Anastasia (1997 film): Musical score and soundtrack album

 The film score was composed, co-orchestrated, and conducted by David Newman, whose father, Alfred Newman, composed the score of the 1956 film of the same name.
 The songs, of which "Journey to the Past" was nominated for the Academy Award for Best Original Song, were written by Lynn Ahrens and Stephen Flaherty.
 The first song they wrote for the project was "Once Upon a December"; it was written during a heatwave "so [they were] sweating and writing winter imagery".
 The film's soundtrack was released in CD and audio cassette format on October 28, 1997.

-The pop culture history of Anastasia

-Filmmakers took a historical approach to creating the film by adapting both the legend and the 1956 film Anastasia.
-The changes they made to the story were designed to capture a younger audience and current political climate.